Coloring dense digraphs: Proof of Theorem

 \subsection{Proof of Lemma \ref{zone:bounded}}

-Lemma \ref{zone:bounded} asserts that no bag-chain of length 6 is enough to force a digraph (with bounded independence number and $\Delta(H,T_k,T_1)$-free) to have bounded chromatic number.
-It is trivial by definition that no bag-chain of length 1 forces bounded chromatic number.
-In the next lemma, we show that no bag-chain of length 2 can force bounded chromatic number, which contains all difficulty in the proof of Lemma \ref{zone:bounded}.
+Lemma \ref{zone:bounded} asserts that having no bag-chain of length 6 is enough to force a digraph (with bounded independence number and $\Delta(H,T_k,T_1)$-free) to have bounded chromatic number.
+It is trivial by definition that having no bag-chain of length 1 forces bounded chromatic number.
+In the next lemma, we show that having no bag-chain of length 2 can force bounded chromatic number, which contains most of the difficulty of the proof of Lemma \ref{zone:bounded}.
 In the following lemma, $c,c_0,c_1,h,k$ are the values as in the proof of Theorem \ref{thm:h1k-main2}.
 Recall that $c= 2(c_0+c_1)(h+k)$.

 \begin{lemma} For every $d\ge c$, there is $g(d)$ such that if a $\Delta(H,T_k,T_1)$-free digraph $D$ with $\alpha(D)\le \alpha$ contains no $d$-bag-chain of length $2$, then $\chi(D)\le g(d)$. \end{lemma}